-The wildfires that broke out on October 8 in Northern California are among the most destructive and deadly in the state’s history.
-More than 200,000 acres have burned, and 22,000 people have been displaced.
-The firefighters battling the wildfires have made significant progress though, and the fires devastating Napa and Sonoma counties are slowly being contained, according to the California Department of Forestry and Fire Protection’s most recent summary.
+The wildfires that broke out on the west coast and are among the most destructive and deadly in the state’s history.
+More than 5,000,000 acres have burned, and tens of thousands of people have been displaced.
+The firefighters battling the wildfires have made significant progress though, and the fires devastating California, Oregon and Washington counties are slowly being contained.

 Below is important insurance information that people with property damaged or destroyed by the wildfires should know before they return home.
 Although it may be a difficult thing to think about in the wake of a tragedy, filing a detailed insurance claim as soon as possible is among the best ways to begin rebuilding when property is damaged or destroyed.

 What To Do After The Fire?

 Once the fire has passed it’s important to move quickly and contact the insurance company as soon as possible.
 This way, your insurer is able to send an adjuster to assess the damage to your property and you can start the rebuilding process.

 Additionally, you will also need to document all the property that was damaged or destroyed by the fire on a “proof of loss” form.
 This is much easier with damaged property but even belongings that were destroyed can be claimed on a proof of loss form.
 If you are unable to get access to such a form right away, you should still take pictures of everything and begin a detailed account yourself.

 Finally, it is best to hold onto any damaged property until an insurance adjuster visits your home so they can include that in their assessment.
 Discarding damaged property before it’s been documented is just providing your insurer with an excuse not to cover that piece of property.